 - Agencies offer most of the services you will need during the adoption process.

 - Agencies provide good recruitment, screening, and matching services.

 There are also some challenges to consider when working with an adoption agency:

 - To cover the costs of their various services, these organizations often charge agency fees, which can make total adoption costs more expensive.

 - Agencies can vary significantly in their services, fees, wait times, disruption rates, and more; it is important to carefully research a variety of local and national agencies before selecting one.

-- You must be careful when selecting an agency to ensure they are licensed in Arizona — if you choose to work with an agency that is not licensed by the state, they are acting as a facilitator, which is not legal in Arizona and could put your adoption at risk.
+- You must be careful when selecting an agency to ensure they are licensed in Arizona.
+If you choose to work with an agency that is not licensed by the state, they are acting as a facilitator (see below), which is not legal in Arizona and could put your adoption at risk.

 - Facilitators’ fees are often expensive and only cover the costs of matching services.
 Because you will need to hire additional professionals following the matching process, your overall adoption cost may be higher.